ekeilty17/ekeilty17.github.io/_posts/2024-03-24-the-basic-physics-of-billiards.md

 <!-- https://billiards.colostate.edu/physics_articles/Hierrezuelo_PhysEd_95_article.pdf -->
 <!-- Coulomb’s law of sliding friction is f_s = mu_s N -->

-Suppose a cue strikes the CB imparting an **initial velocity** of $v_0$ and an **initial spin** (rotational velocity) of $\omega_0$.
+Suppose a cue strikes the CB, instantaneously imparting an **initial velocity** of $v_0$ and an **initial spin** (rotational velocity) of $\omega_0$.
 The diagram below shows the complete $1\text{D}$ motion of the CB.

 <center>
 <embed src="/svg/the-basic-physics-of-billiards/CB%20Motion.svg" type="image/svg+xml" width="450px" height="500px" />
 </center>

 There are two key stages to the motion of a freely moving CB.
 Initially, the translational velocity and rotational velocity are uncorrolated, which I denote as **sliding**.
-Eventually, frictional force stabilize the motion, bringing the translational velocity and rotational velocity in sync with eachother.
-Once this occurs the CB is in the second stage called **rolling**, which is how you intuitively image a ball moving.
+Eventually, the frictional force stabilizes the motion, bringing the translational velocity and rotational velocity in sync with eachother.
+Once this occurs the CB is in the second stage called **rolling** (which is how you intuitively image a ball moving).
 Finally, frictional forces eventually cause the rolling CB to come to a stop.

-Let's now do a deeper analysis of these stages.
+Let's do a deeper analysis of these stages.

 <br>

 ### Sliding vs Rolling

-#### <u>Rolling</u>

 **Rolling** (sometimes called **rolling without slipping**) is a specific type of CB motion.
 It occurs when the CB has perfect traction with the cloth of the table.
 This is probably how you intuitively image a ball or wheel moving.
 For example, when driving a car in normal conditions, the wheels of the car are _rolling_ over the road.

-What does it mean for _the CB has perfect traction with the cloth of the table_?
-This means that the translational velocity and the rotational velocity are perfectly in sync.
-In particular, if the CB moves horizontally some distance, then it must also rotate by that distance.
+Stated more precisely, the translational velocity and the rotational velocity are perfectly in sync.
+If the CB moves horizontally some distance, then it must also rotate by that distance.
 Mathematically, we can write this as the following, which are sometimes called **no slip conditions**.

 $$
 x = R \, \theta